Are you ready for emergencies?

 Use of AED and defibrillators

-Though the training is done in dummies, the training and level of skill obtained is applicable for emergency situations.
+Though the training is done with dummies, the training and level of skill obtained are applicable for emergencies.
 The basic essence of how to save a life is obtained.
-It provides confidence and empowerment to deal with real life situations.
+It provides confidence and empowerment to deal with real-life situations.

 Out-of-hospital cardiac arrest (OHCA) is a public health burden accounting for nearly 10% of global mortality and 50% of cardiovascular deaths

 Bystander CPR saves lives.
-When healthcare workers are educated in the techniques and procedures, they are able to save countless lives.
+When healthcare workers are educated in the techniques and procedures, they can save countless lives.
 Though doing proper CPR requires extensive training, knowing the basics can help protect thousands of people by doing Bystander CPR.

 Most of the cardiac arrests were witnessed (96%), with medical personnel (73%) and relatives (23%) being the most common witnesses

-Providing basic life support can be a teamwork, with assistance required in every stage.
-Doing a single person CPR is possible, but it results in easier fatigue and decreased quality of CPR.
-Providing training helps to build teamwork and improves communication skills.
+Providing basic life support can be teamwork, with assistance required in every stage.
+Doing a single-person CPR is possible, but it results in easier fatigue and decreased quality of CPR.
+Providing training helps to build teamwork and improve communication skills.

-Various efforts are being taken to reduce deaths by lack of CPR.
+Various efforts are being taken to reduce deaths due to a lack of CPR.
 Providing CPR training to healthcare workers, especially medical students, can prove to be fruitful in preventing out-of-hospital cardiac arrest cases.

 Do you know BLS?
 Are you willing to save lives?